Vengeance (2002): Preliminary matches

-Main event matches

 The fifth match was for the WWE Intercontinental Championship between Rob Van Dam and Brock Lesnar.
 In the end, Lesnar attempted an F5 on Van Dam but Van Dam countered with a DDT and executed a Five Star Frog Splash on Lesnar.
 Van Dam attempted to pin Lesnar, but Paul Heyman pulled Charles Robinson out of the ring, meaning Van Dam retained the title by disqualification.
 After the match, Van Dam performed a Baseball Slide on Heyman and Robinson attacked Heyman.
 Van Dam attempted a Van Terminator on Lesnar, but Heyman stopped Van Dam and Lesnar performed an F5 onto a steel chair on Van Dam.

 The sixth match was a No Disqualification match between Booker T and Big Show.
 Booker T performed a Scissors Kick on Big Show through a broadcast table, another Scissors Kick and a Houston Hangover to win the match.

 A segment occurred involving SmackDown!
 General Manager Stephanie McMahon and Raw General Manager Eric Bischoff trying to sign Triple H to Raw or SmackDown!.
 After Shawn Michaels told Triple H he had an idea (referencing reforming D-Generation X), Triple H decided to sign with the Raw brand.

 The seventh match was for the WWE Tag Team Championship between Hollywood Hulk Hogan and Edge and The Un-Americans (Lance Storm and Christian).
 During the match, Edge attempted a Spear on Storm, but Edge accidentally speared the referee.
 Test interfered, executing a Big Boot on Edge.
 Storm pinned Edge for a near-fall.
 Edge performed a Spear on Storm, but Christian distracted the referee, allowing Chris Jericho to interfere and hit Edge with a title belt.
 Storm pinned Edge to win the match and the title for The Un-Americans.

+Main event match

 The main event was a Triple threat match for the WWE Undisputed Championship between The Undertaker, The Rock and Kurt Angle.
 During the match, The Rock performed a Chokeslam on The Undertaker and applied an Ankle Lock on Angle, but Angle countered with a Rock Bottom on The Rock.
 Angle attempted an Angle Slam on The Undertaker, but The Undertaker countered with an Angle Slam on Angle.
 The Rock performed a People's Elbow on The Undertaker, but Angle pulled The Rock out of the ring and nearly pinned The Undertaker for a near-fall.
 Angle hit The Undertaker with a steel chair and performed an Angle Slam on The Rock, getting near-falls on both competitors.
 The Undertaker performed a Last Ride on The Rock, but Angle broke up the pinfall by applying an Ankle Lock on The Undertaker, The Undertaker escaped the hold.
 The Undertaker performed a Chokeslam on Angle and The Rock performed a Rock Bottom on The Undertaker for a near-fall.
-Angle performed an Angle Slam on The Undertaker and The Rock performed a Rock Bottom on Angle to win the title for a (then) record seventh time.
+Angle performed an Angle Slam on The Undertaker and The Rock performed a Rock Bottom on Angle to win the title for a record seventh time.